lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 -------------------------------------------------------------------------------

+The
-The [accepted Stack Overflow answer from the previous link][so2] says that in the `Q = dG` equation, `Q` is the public key and `d` is the private key, but does not explain `G`, the group parameter.
+[accepted Stack Overflow answer from the elliptic curve question][so2] says that in the `Q = dG` equation, `Q` is the public key and `d` is the private key, but does not explain `G`, the group parameter.
 Luckily, some Googling quickly finds that Bitcoin uses the [`secp256k1` ECDSA curve][bwiki:secp].

 [so2]: http://stackoverflow.com/a/12482384/951881 "Stack Overflow: Public Key from Private Key Answer"